 Hover For Menu

-Literary Forms
+Literary Form

-In these pages, The Muse Of Literature explores authors and works that are strongly associated with a specific form of literature.
+In these pages, The Muse Of Literature explores authors and works that are strongly associated with specific forms of literature.
 Examples of authors and works of literature characterized by their form are novelists, short story writers, literary dramatists, poets, essayists, and their principal works.
 The Muse also explores issues and questions related to the subject of literary form.

 about this feature